ringdao-community-guild/safe-wallet-web/apps/web/src/markdown/privacy/privacy.md

    7. “Public Key” is a unique sequence of numbers and letters within the Blockchain to distinguish the network participants from each other.
    8. “Private Key” is a unique sequence of numbers and/or letters required to initiate a Blockchain Transaction and should only be known by the legal owner of the Wallet.
    9. “Safe Account” is a modular, self-custodial (i.e. not supervised by us) smart contract-based Wallet.
 Safe Accounts are [open-source](https://github.com/safe-global/safe-contracts/) released under LGPL-3.0.
-   10. “Safe Interfaces” refers to Safe{Wallet} a web-based graphical user interface for Safe Accounts as well as a mobile application on Android and iOS.
+   10. “Safe Interfaces” refers to DSafe a web-based graphical user interface for Safe Accounts as well as a mobile application on Android and iOS.
    11. “Safe Account Transaction” is a Transaction of a Safe Account, authorized by a user, typically via their Wallet.
    12. “Profile” means the Public Key and user provided, human readable label stored locally on the user's device.